-In the table below you see the mortality rates (per 1000 pyrs, age-adjusted) from three important causes of death among life-long non-smokers and regular smokers as observed after 30 years follow-up of a large occupational cohort (men only).
+In the table below you see the mortality rates (per 1000 person-years, age-adjusted) from three important causes of death among life-long non-smokers and regular smokers as observed after 30 years follow-up of a large occupational cohort (men only).

-lung other lung cardiovascular
+lung cancer other lung diseases cardiovascular diseases

-cancer diseases diseases
+smokers 2.0 3.0 15.0

-smokers non-smokers $2.0 \\ 0.2$ $\begin{array}{c} 3.0\\ 1.0\end{array}$ 15.0 9.0
+${ m non\text{-}smokers}$ 0.2 1.0 9.0

 - 1. Calculate for each cause of death the following effect measures for comparison between smokers and non-smokers:

-- (a) excess risk
+- (a) "excess risk", i.e. rate difference,

-- (b) relative risk
+- (b) "relative risk", i.e. rate ratio,

-- (c) excess fraction
+- (c) attributable fraction.

 - 2. Discuss the results.
 What can be inferred about the biological strength and the public health impact, respectively, of regular smoking regarding the three diseases.